mocthemocc/mocthemocc/README.md

 ### Human vs AI portfolio management

-*Curtin University · group project · repository private*
+*Curtin University · group project · on going*

 We managed a simulated AUD 300,000 equity portfolio on StockTrak alongside a second AUD 300,000 portfolio that followed generative-AI recommendations without modification.
 We are now comparing the two: